mnishiguchi/blog/_posts/2016-05-03-simple-bash-script-to-create-a-new-git-project-repository.md

 echo "Done!"
 ```

+## Conclusion

 I am very happy about this script so far because I was able to factor out and automate the initial steps of creating a new project repository.
 With this script, I don't need to manually initialize the repository and create README any more!

-If you have any good resources for learning shell scripting techniques, please share them with me.